tengmx/tengmx.github.io/pages/research.md

 analysis approaches.
-We aim to discover novel biomarkers during viral oncogenesis, such as the critical viral targets in cancer hallmark pathways, functions of virus oncoproteins, etc. The oncoviruses we are currently working on including EBV (in gastric and nasopharyngeal cancers), HPV (in cervical and head & neck cancers), KSHV (Kaposi sarcoma) etc.
+We aim to discover novel biomarkers during viral oncogenesis, such as the critical viral targets in cancer hallmark pathways, functions of virus oncoproteins, etc. The oncoviruses we are currently working on including EBV (gastric and nasopharyngeal cancers), HPV (cervical and head & neck cancers), KSHV (Kaposi sarcoma) etc.